 When you buy something using the links on my posts, I may earn a small commission at no additional cost to you.
 Thank you!
 Pest Stop Solutions does not accept money for reviews.
 As an Amazon Associate, I earn from qualifying purchases.

 What is Boric Acid?

 Boric acid is a powder formed by combining boron and water.
 It was used as an inorganic insecticide long before the products used in the pest control industry today were developed.
 Boric acid is now available in powder/dust and gel forms.
 It is also an ingredient in many pesticides used to control insects such as cockroaches.

 Why Does Boric Acid Kill Roaches?

-As boric acid is positively charged it sticks to the cockroach when the insect crawls through the dust/powder and kills by ingestion and absorption.
+As boric acid is positively charged, it sticks to the body and legs of the cockroach when the insect crawls through the dust or powder and kills by ingestion and absorption.